davidb747/davidbates.me/_posts/2024-08-23-using-terragrunt-to-deploy-a-obsidian-selfhosted-sync-backend.md

 # Closing thoughts

-With `s3` as an end-point I might also give that a try.
+With `s3` as an end-point being in beta right now, I might also give that a try.
 I had mixed results in the last 4 weeks I have been testing the selfhosted obsidian-livesync and I'm a bit weary about putting my trust in it.
 I might just pay extra to sync another vault or go mono vault again.